 Not everywhere in Southeast Asia has a bus app, but its worth taking advantage of those that do as it saves you having to pay to go to the bus station!
 Easybook offers limited routes across Southeast Asia, Thailand has Greenbus, Singapore and Malaysia have CatchThatBus and RedBus now operates in Indonesia.
 As technology improves many countries will follow and more routes will be added.

 When you are travelling around Southeast Asia, don’t forget to look out for water points where you can fill up your bottle either for free or for a small price to save on money and plastic.
-If you take a Chilly’s bottle then it will keep your water cold all day which is essential in somewhere as hot as Southeast Asia!

 If you want to save space in your bag, then I also recommend downloading your guidebooks onto your phone on the Kindle app so that you can plan the attractions that you want to see!
 I recommend downloading The Rough Guide to Southeast Asia to help you plan your trip in advance and for reference while on the road.
 You can also enjoy all my Southeast Asia travel blogs on here for free!